sustrik/libdill/compatibility.md

 It is likely to work with DragonFlyBSD as well.
 NetBSD and OpenBSD will probably need `DILL_THREAD_FALLBACK` to work as they don't have support for thread local storage.
 If you are using libdill on these platforms, please let us know.

 There is currently no support for Windows.
 Cygwin is very broken.
-It doesn't support `AF_UNIX` properly, and so no furhter development will be done for this platform.
+It doesn't support `AF_UNIX` properly, and so no further development will be done for this platform.
 Libdill is planned to be ported to Mingw and Windows IOCP instead.
 Help is welcome.

 ### Compilers